kjleitz/games-bookstore/README.md

 - your character's personal appearance (and changes to it) should also be stored and surfaced in the UI somehow in a similar fashion to all of the above

-## Miscellaneous
+## Setup

-Built with Electron, TypeScript, and React.
 For inference, it will interface with your choice of OpenAI API, Anthropic API, or Ollama (for local models).

+For OpenAI and Anthropic, it will take an API key (which it will remember securely on your local machine and never exfiltrate that data) and it will take the model to use.

+For Ollama, it will take a server address (usually `localhost` or `127.0.0.1` or an IP address on your LAN), a port (default is `11434`), and the model to use.

+Other options will be made available in the future.

+## Architecture

+### "Stack"

+Built with Electron, TypeScript (strict), React, Tailwind.

+### Dev tools

+- Vite
+- ESLint
+- Prettier
+- Husky
+-

+### Electron app structure

+### Wrapping and prompting the LLM

+### UI components